curl/curl/docs/cmdline-opts/etag-save.md

 # `--etag-save`

-This option saves an HTTP ETag to the specified file.
+Save an HTTP ETag to the specified file.
 An ETag is a caching related header, usually returned in a response.

 If no ETag is sent by the server, an empty file is created.